Matthew GibbonsData & Tech Writer

 The most obvious downside is the price.
 Salesforce costs quite a lot, at least if you want access to its best features.
 The average Salesforce cost per month comes out to around $1800.

 Another drawback of Salesforce is that it’s very complex.
-If you don’t already know Salesforce, it can be hard to learn.
+If you don’t already know Salesforce, it can be hard to learn, and can take you as long as a year to start getting value from the platform.
 That makes things difficult for companies that haven’t already hired someone proficient with the platform.

 As if that wasn’t bad enough on its own, Salesforce is also reputed to offer relatively poor customer support.
 That means when you run into issues with the tool, you won’t receive particularly outstanding help from the Salesforce team.